Effective Date: 5/2/2020

 Our Commitment to Transparency

 Swift Communications is committed to providing the information you need to make informed choices about the ways you use this Site.
 This Policy describes the personal information we collect when you use this Site, for example, by registering with this Site, creating a blog, subscribing to one of our newspapers, or submitting news items.
 It also describes how we use the personal information you share with us, some of the steps we take to protect your privacy and your choices with respect to how we use your personal information.
 “Personal information” is information about an identified or identifiable individual.
 Examples of personal information include your name, your e-mail address, and your photograph.
-If you have any questions about this Policy or our privacy practices, please contact us by e-mail at firstname.lastname@example.org or by mail at PO Box 1020, Spearfish, SD 57783.
+If you have any questions about this Policy or our privacy practices, please contact us by e-mail at firstname.lastname@example.org or by mail at 1501 5th Ave., Belle Fourche, SD 57717

 This Policy May Change